 This advancement in our understanding of shiny Raid bosses is an exciting discovery!
 But, as always, these findings underscore the need for further research to better understand and clarify the shiny rate boosts among Raid bosses.

 We are also hopeful that in the upcoming Community Day(s) we’ll be able to conclusively narrow down the boosted rate to 1 in 24 or 1 in 25 – as this knowledge might assist in determining if shiny boosts are multiples of each other, as many would expect!

 We hope these findings help inform your own shiny hunting efforts with a more solid understanding of the probabilities at play, travelers.

-> This concludes Part 2 of the Shiny Hunt publication series!
-Stay tuned for the final publication tomorrow when we cover the last shiny rate boosts at play in Pokémon GO!
+This concludes Part 2 of the Shiny Hunt publication series!
+Stay tuned for the final publication, Part 3, when we cover the last shiny rate boosts at play in Pokémon GO!

-> ¹Four of these Raids were completed during the short period after the end of the Battle Showdown event when Lugia was mistakenly added back to the Raid pool.
+¹Four of these Raids were completed during the short period after the end of the Battle Showdown event when Lugia was mistakenly added back to the Raid pool.
 There were also many reports of shiny Lugia being temporarily unavailable at the beginning of the Eggstravaganza event.
 Because of the method of data reporting, we were unable to determine the exact start and end time of this anomaly, and therefore all data was left in the dataset.

 ²Nearly 3,500 of these observations were taken by a small group of trusted researchers who surveyed other travelers in their Raid team.

 ³Aerodactyl has only been available as a Raid boss as a potential shiny during Adventure Week thus far, so it is unclear whether this rate is valid outside of this event.